 Add the goat meat pieces and stir to coat every piece well.
 Cling warp the bowl and keep in the fridge to marinate for an hour.

 Heat the cooking oil in a deep pan/ pot and add when hot, add the onions.
 Sauté until the onions begin to turn a pale golden color.
 Now add the ginger and garlic pastes and sauté for a minute.
 This will splutter at first so be careful while you stir.

-Add the khus-khus, coconut, cashew powders and sauté for another 1-2 minutes, stirring continuously to avoid burning.
+Add the khus-khus (poppy seed), coconut, cashew powders and sauté for another 1-2 minutes, stirring continuously to avoid burning.